Mico27/gbs-DynamicProjectilePlugin/README.md

 # gbs-DynamicProjectilePlugin

-**Version 4.3.0 — Requires GB Studio ≥ 4.3.0**
+**Version 4.3.0.
+Requires GB Studio 4.3.0 or newer.**

+Replaces GB Studio projectiles, which travel in straight lines, with ones that can do a great deal more.

-A GB Studio engine plugin that replaces the built-in projectile system with a configurable one.
-A projectile is no longer only a sprite travelling in a straight line: it can arc under gravity, weave, boomerang back, orbit an actor, act as a grappling hookshot, hang off an actor, be driven frame by frame from script variables, string a chain of sprites between two actors, or leave a trail of sprites behind it.
-Every projectile also gains tile-collision reactions, bouncing, impact scripts, and a set of per-launch parameters.
+A shot can arc like a thrown rock, weave through the air, come back like a boomerang, orbit a character as a shield, act as a grappling hook that pulls the player across a gap, hang off an actor, be steered frame by frame from variables, string a chain of sprites between two actors, or leave a trail behind it.
+Every projectile also gains collision with walls, bouncing, scripts that run on impact, and a set of parameters you choose per launch.

 This is a port of [fredrikofstad's CustomProjectile plugin](https://github.com/fredrikofstad/GBStudioPlugins) (originally written for GB Studio 4.1.x), rebuilt for the reworked 4.3.0 engine and extended well beyond it.